thegworld/gtx-browser/docs/gpu/vaapi.md

 ### `libva` logging

 The environment variable `LIBVA_MESSAGING_LEVEL=0` (or `1` or `2`) can be used to configure increasing logging verbosity to stdout (see [va.c]).
-Chromium uses a level `0` by default in `vaapi_wrapper.cc`.
+GTx Browser uses a level `0` by default in `vaapi_wrapper.cc`.

 [va.c]: https://github.com/intel/libva/blob/2ece7099061ba4ea821545c8b6712b5c421c4dea/va/va.c#L194